IT'S TIME FOR A FULL-DAY KINDERGARTEN OPTION FOR ALL UTAH FAMILIES

 In order to justify hiring more kindergarten teachers, making space in their buildings and investing in professional development, schools need to know that they can count on state funding that won't be cut on a whim.

-Because not every district or charter school would be able to fully expand their programs right away, this cost should be phased into the state education budget over the next two to three years.
+Because not every district or charter school would be able to fully expand their programs right away, access to this funding needs to be as flexible as possible.
 Many schools need time to create additional classroom space, purchase more classroom materials, hire additional staff and appropriately develop their curriculum for additional instruction hours.
+Some school districts may find that families in different neighborhoods have different needs and preferences.

 The Utah Full-Day Kindergarten Now Campaign is focused on increasing access to this valuable early education opportunity.
 We believe that participation in FDK should be optional for families, and that each district and charter school should have the flexibility to decide on the appropriate mix of full- and half-day programming that best meets their community's needs.